marticliment/UniGetUI/readme.md

 A: This is not possible, nor is it planned for the near future.

 See more details in issue https://github.com/martinet101/WingetUI/issues/87.<br>

+#

+**Q: Are Winget/Scoop packages safe?**<br>

+A: WingetUI, Microsoft and Scoop aren't responsible for the packages available for download, which are provided by third parties and can theoretically be compromised.

+To mitigate the risks of downloading malware, Microsoft has implemented a few checks for the software available on Winget.
+Even so, It's recommended to only download software from publishers that you trust.

 <br><p align="center"><i>Check out the <a href="https://github.com/martinet101/WingetUI/wiki">Wiki</a> for more information!</i></p>